Jonah Hex: Mark of the Demon

 Jonah came across his old tribe and found that Noh-Tante had since married White Fawn.
 He revealed Noh-Tante's betrayal to the chieftain, but the accusations were denied and it was decided that they would settle their dispute through combat.
 Noh-Tante sabotaged Jonah's tomahawk so it would break, forcing Jonah to stab him with a knife.
 Enraged that Jonah had killed his son and broken the rules of combat, the chieftain had him restrained and disfigured with the "mark of the demon" by scarring the right side of his face with a heated tomahawk.
 With the mark serving as proof of his wickedness, Jonah was banished from the tribe.
-Years later, when he and his partner Henri d'Aubergnon sought to rescue a white woman held captive by the tribe, Jonah saw the man he once considered his real father shoot White Fawn for trying to protect him.
+Years later, when he and his partner Henri d'Aubergnon sought to rescue a white woman held captive by the tribe, Jonah saw the man he once considered his "true father" shoot White Fawn for trying to protect him.
 Without hesitation, he gunned down the elderly chieftain and slaughtered most of the Apaches.

 Bounty-hunter

 Hex soon took up drinking to deal with the pain of his tribe's betrayal.
 One day, he stumbled out of a saloon to see a man beating his wife.
 Believing that the man was his father, Woodson Hex, Jonah shot him.
 A lawman informed him that the man was, in fact, Lucas "Mad Dog" McGill, an outlaw with a massive bounty on his head that no one had dared try to collect.
 Acknowledging that Hex had drawn his gun faster than any man he'd ever seen, the deputy gave him the bounty.
 Intrigued by the idea that he could get paid for killing bad men, Hex scattered his reward on the streets as he rode out of town.
 He then picked up his first job: hunting down an old army buddy named Eddie Cantwell.
 The job quickly went south when Hex was intercepted by Arbee Stoneham, a veteran manhunter who killed Cantwell, disarmed Hex, and stole his guns.
 Eight years later, they met again after Hex brought in the Jason Crowley gang and collected their bounties.
-He then found Stoneham, confined to a wheelchair after losing the use of his legs.
+He then found Stoneham, who uses a wheelchair after losing the use of his legs.
 Although he was tempted to take revenge, Hex instead shared a drink with Stoneham and left him in peace.

 Hex was then hired by the town of Paradise Corners to kill the outlaw "Big" Jim.
 Hex grew fond of the town and decided to settle there, but the locals, disgusted by his appearance, forced him to leave.
 He rescued a man named Terry White from starvation in the desert and saved his life, but when White stole from him and fled, Hex hunted him down and killed him.